CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 # Appendex
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8

-*tree*, is a directory in get having all your files as blobs ^d837e9
+*tree*, is a directory in git having all your files as blobs ^d837e9

 *blob* is a file in get  ^c14f87